International Palm Society: Bulletin and Newsletter

 In 1956, the Palm Society, as the IPS was then known, published monthly Bulletins, which were sent to members.
 Only six Bulletins were published before they were superseded by the journal.
 In late 2013, the IPS launched a monthly electronic Newsletter.

 Grants

-Since its inception in 1985, the IPS endowment has funded palm research all over the world via the IPS Endowment Awards.
+Since its inception in 1985, the IPS Endowment has funded palm research totaling more than $600,000 through the IPS Endowment Awards.

 Recently published research that was supported, in part, by grants from the IPS includes: